 - Medical treatment

 - The costs to move your loved one into a different nursing facility

 Financial matters are time-sensitive, and you probably have many bills and expenses that need to be paid immediately.
 Therefore, our financial experts always strive to get you qualified and paid quickly.

 When you apply for legal funding with us, you can get approved for the amount you need in as little as 24 hours.
 Our team will work around the clock to bring you an answer on approval and then send you the money within one business day.
 So, there’s no need to wait several weeks to get your funds.

 No Credit Check or Financial Documents Required

-That’s because your case qualifies for pre-settlement funding based on its merits and the evidence strength.
-Your personal financial history, credit score, and bank balances are not part of the equation.
+That’s because your case qualifies for pre-settlement funding based on its merits and evidence strength.
+Your financial history, credit score, and bank balances are not part of the equation.

 If you’ve already received legal funding from us but got an unexpected medical bill in the mail, you may wonder if you can apply more than once.
-Based on your situation, you may be eligible to apply for another lawsuit loan.
+You may be eligible to apply for another lawsuit loan based on your situation.

 To qualify for additional funding, you must have a pending lawsuit and a lawyer on your case.
-To be eligible, you should have already filed a personal injury lawsuit in court, and it cannot be resolved in any form.
+To be eligible, you should have already filed a personal injury lawsuit in court, which cannot be resolved in any form.
 If your case is in progress, you can still receive additional funding.
-Your lawyer also has to agree to the payment terms for you to receive your funding.
+Your lawyer must also agree to the payment terms for you to receive your funding.